-It's taken a long time, and through trial and error, to realize the type of partner I'm seeking.
-Intelligence along with intellectual and emotional connections are a few important things to a lasting relationship.
+It's taken a long time, and through trials and errors, to realize the type of partner I'm seeking.
+Intelligence along with intellectual and emotional connections are important to a lasting relationship.
 In addition, having fun, however we make it, some shared activities and interests, and of course intimacy and human touch.
-I am here to find the love of my life.
-It's so easy to say isn't it?
-We've all lived busy lives, and somehow, now find ourselves searching again.
+I am here to fall in love all over again.
+So easy to say isn't it?
+We've all lived busy lives, and somehow, find ourselves searching again.

-Consider me a straightforward person.
+Consider me straightforward.
 But do not mistake being straightforward with being simple.
 I am quietly confident with a tendency to understate.
 I have a willing spirit, an honest heart, and an eagerness to explore and experience.
 Do you?

 Traveling, on and off the beaten path, adventures and discovering what various cultures have to offer.
-Treking lands where we don't speak the language.
-Finding those fabulous little out of the way places, where ever in the world they may be.
+Trekking lands where we don't speak the language.
+Finding those fabulous little out of the way places, wherever in the world they may be hiding.
 Not package tours to the Caribbean, unless it's just for a fun weekend.
 I have insatiable curiosity, a lifelong desire to learn, along with the ability to think and form new concepts, and maybe even change myself a wee bit.

-Am single again for the past seven years (permanently separated, divorce pending 2017), after 23 years of marriage.
+Am single again for the past seven years after 23 years of marriage (permanently separated, divorce pending June/July 2017).
 Three kids, all finished university, but two came back for now (do they ever really leave?)
 No baggage, just a little pocket lint as a reminder to not repeat past mistakes.

 Me, in a nutshell (might need a coconut shell ;)

 Commitment: I am seeking a long term relationship.
 Message me now if forever is in your vocabulary.
 That said, starting with friendship, and willing to go slow to get to know each other.
-Experience has taught me slow is the better way, even if the other way is more fun in the short run.
+Experience has taught me slow is the better way, even if the other way (jumping in) is a lot more fun in the short run.

 Culture: Live theatre, galleries, museums, Toronto symphony, an occasional concert or cultural events.
 Finding a nice little restaurant or pub with character, an outdoor concert or just roaming about the city.